VertigoOne1/securia/github-actions-runner/README.md

 # Github Actions Runner

-To be able to use CI/CD via github Actions to your laptop, you need action runners able to execute on the local cluster
+To be able to use CI/CD via github Actions to your laptop, you need action runners able to execute on the local cluster (which is not exposed)

 https://github.com/actions/actions-runner-controller/blob/master/docs/installing-arc.md